kubermatic/kubeone/.github/ISSUE_TEMPLATE/support-request.md

 ---
 name: Support Request
-about: Use this template if you have questions about how to use KubeOne
+about: Use this template if you have questions about KubeOne
 labels: triage/support

 ---